conduktor/conduktor-docs/docs/platform/navigation/self-serve/index.md

 - Discoverability through Topic Catalog

 ## Concepts
-Self Service relies on a central concept, the **Application** which embeds with 3 main concerns:
+Self Service relies on a central concept, the **Application** which incorporates 3 core concepts:
 - Application Ownership on the **Kafka** resources
 - How **People** interact with the Application
 - Self Service **Processes** & Governance rules